Please note: previous applicants need not apply.

 Specific Responsibilities relating to the role of Freelance Facilitator:

-- Deliver dynamic, professional and informative workshops to a variety of young people in schools and other education-based contexts
+- Deliver dynamic, professional and informative workshops to a variety of young people in schools and other education-based contexts (either virtually or in-person)

 - Act as ambassador for The Talent Foundry and our corporate partners